OCA/website/website_version_ce/README.rst

 Website Version
 ===============

-This module extends the functionality of the website by adding versionning of pages and A/B testing.
+This module extends the functionality of the website by adding versioning of pages and A/B testing.

 Usage